Lady Chatterley's Lover (1981 film): Production

 "We are not making an X-rated picture", said executive producer Yoram Globus.
 "This will be a cult film.
 Nudity depends on how you shoot it."

 Reception

+In 1982 it was announced the film "Has recouped already."

-The film was not as popular as the filmmakers expected and Cannon Films ended up recording a loss.
+According to another source Cannon Films ended up recording a loss.
 However, the film later became more popular in the home video market, as well as constant late night showings on premium cable channels such as Cinemax and Showtime in the mid to late 1980s.